 I received a request to create art for a teenager, to be exact a young girl who is sixteen years old and who misses her deceased dog greatly.

 Yesterday, I asked my client to tell me more about the girl for whom the painting is intended for and I learned that she loves Anime and Disney Movies.
-She performs frequently at her high school theatre plays and even dressed up as Disney Character such as Merdia from the move "Brave".
+She performs frequently at her high school theatre plays and even dressed up as Disney Character such as Merdia from the movie "Brave".
 Armed with that insider information, I spend a good hour watching Disney movies.
-First I watched "Brave" to see what the story was all about, super cute movie by the way - and then looked at other Disney movies to see what they had in common as far as that Disney style scenery goes.
+First I watched "Brave" to see what the story was all about, a super cute movie by the way - and then looked at other Disney movies to see what they had in common as far as that Disney style scenery goes.

 So I decided to share with you what I found out and how I used that information to incorporate it into this dog portrait commission.
 The first thing that struck me was that every nature setting was filled with lush greenery.
 Sort of Amazon vegetation on steroids, every shrub, tree, and grass was done in vivid colors.
 Then there were flowers, all over the place, in the water on the ground, climbing up trees, etc. Lighting seemed to play a key role as well and given that these sets were intended for movies it made all the more sense that the lighting was meant to add drama and to lead the eye through the scenery.